flyree/flyree.github.io/_pages/about.md

 My CV can be found <a href="https://flyree.github.io/files/bo_fang_cv_nov2022.pdf">here</a>

-I have served on the program committees of DSN2021/2022/2023/2025, HPDC2023, CCGRID2023, QCE2023, ICCAD2023, IPDPS2024, CCGRID2024 and ISSRE2024.
+I am the program committee members of DSN2021/2022/2023/2025, HPDC2023/2025, CCGRID2023/2024, QCE2023, ICCAD2023, IPDPS2024 and ISSRE2024.
 I serve as the artifact evaluation co-chair of ISSRE 2023.
 I also organized the quantum-classical cooperative computing workshop (QCCC) in 2023 and 2024.
 I am co-chairing the FTXS24 and DSML24.